tmetsch/graph_stitcher/README.md

 loaded the power socket is can be expressed through the previously mentioned rank.

-Hence **stiching** two graph together is done by adding relationships (edges) between certain types of nodes from the *container* and the *request*.
-As multiple stiches are possible we need to know determine and validate (adhering conditions like compositions and attribute requirements) the possible candidates and determine the best.
+Hence **stitching** two graph together is done by adding relationships (edges) between certain types of nodes from the *container* and the *request*.
+As multiple stitches are possible we need to know determine and validate (adhering conditions like compositions and attribute requirements) the possible candidates and determine the best.
 Defining the best one can be done using a very simple principle.
-A good stich is defined by:
+A good stitch is defined by:

 * all new relationships are satisfied
 * the resulting graph is stable and none of the existing nodes (entities) are impacted by the requested once.

-Through the pluggable architecture of graph sticher we can now implement different algorithms on how to determine if a resulting graph is good & stable:
+Through the pluggable architecture of graph stitcher we can now implement different algorithms on how to determine if a resulting graph is good & stable: